virtuallyunknown/discordjs-typed-commands/readme.md

 });
 ```

-All `interaction.options` are accessed via the `get` method, so there is no need to use `getString`, `getBoolean`, `getUser` or other similar methods.
+**We access all interaction options via the `get` method only**, since this is what give us type-safety, intellisense and autocomplete.
+There is no need to use `getString`, `getBoolean`, `getUser` or other methods from discord.js.

-This is because our `command` list above is defined as an immutable array, so Typescript will be able to determine at compile time what kind of data structure each option has.
+This works because our `commands` list from earlier is defined as an immutable array, which we then pass to the `typed` function and export as `isTyped`.
+This library puts all pieces of the puzzle together so TypeScript knows at compile time (when you're editing your code) what data to expect from each individual command.

 For example: